 Radiologist School and College Program Overviews

 Doctors specializing in radiology enter 4-year residency programs in radiation oncology or diagnostic radiology.
 They learn how to order scans, evaluate patients and treat disease with radiation.
-Doctors study all areas of radiology, including magnetic resonance imaging (MRI), computed tomography (CT) and ultrasound.
+These doctors study all areas of radiology, including magnetic resonance imaging (MRI), computed tomography (CT) and ultrasound.
 Further specializations are available through radiologist school residencies, including vascular, pediatric and neuroradiology.
 The successful completion of a radiologist residency program qualifies doctors to become board certified radiologists.

 A Doctor of Medicine (M.D.) is necessary for radiologist school residencies.
 Medical school application requires an undergraduate degree and MCAT scores.
 Residency programs use interview sessions to narrow down the competitive pool.
 In order to enroll in M.D. programs, students must have bachelor's degrees and extensive experience in pre-medicine subjects like biology and chemistry.